 Catering to a Dynamic Workforce

 The face of the enterprise workforce is changing with time and technology.
 It’s no longer about clocking in, staring at your screen all day, and clocking out.
 We’re more dynamic now.
 We work from home.
 We’re out in the field more.
 We travel more for work, and if we’re travelling for ourselves, we like to stay up to speed with what’s happening in the office.

 Microsoft has recognised this, adapted and in the process facilitated the rise of the mobile workforce.
 Microsoft 365 has placed a strong focus on remote collaboration and communication.
 This means files can be worked on in real time by people on different sides of the planet (or country, or room, or desk!)

 The programs work seamlessly across a range of devices, so you can pick up on your tablet where you left off on your desktop, or vice versa.

-We’ve based this article on an Office 365 Business Premium Subscription.
+We’ve based this article on a Microsoft 365 Business Premium Subscription.
 This will cost your organisation AU$17.20/user/month.

 There are a range of business, enterprise and home plans available that come with different apps.
 Have a look at this link for the full breakdown from Microsoft in Australia.